• Skip to primary navigation

 Noodle Sauce

-• White vinegar or Rice vinegar: to balance out the saltiness.
-Or substitute with apple cider vinegar.
+• White Vinegar or Rice vinegar: or substitute with apple cider vinegar.

-• White granulated sugar: or substitute with palm, coconut or cane sugar.
+• White Granulated Sugar: or substitute with cane sugar, palm sugar or brown sugar.

 Note: The Asian market will carry these ingredients.
 You may find some at your select grocery store or online, like on Amazon.